Corporate Governance Report [586 KB : PDF]

 - FY2017 Succession plans formulated for the President and other company leaders (compliance with the Corporate Governance Code)

-- FY2018 Compliance with the revised Corporate Governance Code
+- FY2018 Compliance with all principles of the Corporate Governance Code revised in June 2018

 - FY2018 Conducted a Board Effectiveness Assessment (4th time through a questionnaire while maintaining anonymity and confidentiality, using the knowledge and experience acquired through a third party organization)